 In 1987 she had the good fortune to accompany a group of Suzuki-trained string students.
 As a result of this collaboration, Ms. Roper pursued training to become one of the earliest Suzuki piano instructors in the Bay Area and over the course of the next 28 years became one of the most respected and sought after piano instructors in the Santa Clara valley.

 A current and long-standing member of the Music Teacher’s Association of California, Ms. Roper has held offices at branch, regional and state levels in various capacities.
 She is also co-author of an 11 level series of theory workbooks for students preparing for the California “Certificate of Merit” examinations as well as Texas students preparing for their State MTNA theory tests.

 For over 37 years, her students have consistently earned high marks in their examinations and frequently are chosen to perform on county and state-wide Honors recitals.
 Several have gone on to earn music degrees and establish their own careers while others have simply developed a skill which continues to bring them joy and self-fulfillment.

-Tami Creamer, Assistant Accompanist, and her husband, LaMar, moved to Washington, Utah, several years ago.
-They have 5 children and 17 grandchildren.
-She is a professional pianist, keyboardist, accompanist, piano teacher and an award-winning composer and arranger.
+Tami Creamer, Assistant Accompanist, is a professional pianist, keyboardist, accompanist, piano teacher and an award-winning composer and arranger.